 | Total | €20,000-€50,000 | 8-16 weeks |

-Go-to-market for internal-tool-turned-SaaS
+Go-to-market

 Our partnership model

-- Full build: We handle the entire transformation for a fixed price.
-You pay, you own 100%.
+- Full build: fixed price, you own 100%.

-Related articles
+Related Articles

-- Internal tools that 10x operations — When to build internal tools in the first place.
+- Internal tools that 10x operations

-- What is an MVP and how to build one in 12 weeks — The build framework.
+- What is an MVP and how to build one in 12 weeks

 Have an internal tool others want?

-Book a free 30-minute call.
-We will assess the tool, the market opportunity, and the transformation scope — and tell you whether it is worth turning into a product.
+Book a free Discovery call.
+We will assess the tool, market opportunity, and transformation scope - and tell you whether it is worth turning into a product.
+Reach out at [email protected] or via our homepage form.